-Students study Performance Arts for one semester in either Year 6 or 7.
-Dance and/or Drama can be selected as an experience subject from Year 8 onwards.
+Students study Visual Art for one semester in either Year 6 or 7.
+Visual Art can be selected as an experience subject from Year 8 onwards.

 Visual Art involves familiarisation with the visual arts elements, concepts, and processes and their role in the expression of ideas, through the creation of images and objects in a variety of media.